 In addition, writing should be taught to teach us how to think and communicate.
 It is the most effective way we humans have ever come up with to practice thinking, explore our thoughts, and communicate them with each other.

 Thus writing must be taught to the end that the writer is better able to love God and neighbor, both of which are nourished through the cultivation of wisdom and virtue.

 According to its modes

 To these noble ends, writing must be taught according to its modes, or in the right ways.
 Once again, this means, not as a specialized activity or isolated subject.

 Specialized writing courses want to take a single path – and that a shortcut – to good writing, but there are six paths on which the student must travel, some of which are not usually considered “writing.”

 These six paths are:

-The Literary Path: writers must read the best
+- The Literary Path: writers must read the bestwritings available to them,

 • The Theoretical Path: writers must study the principles, elements, and forms of writing,